drewr/postal/README.md

 ## License

-Postal is (c) 2009 Drew Raines and released under the MIT license.
+Postal is (c) 2009-2011 Andrew A. Raines and released under the MIT license.